Introduction to How to Become a Data Scientist

 3. Programming Skills

 After getting an idea of data with the help of mathematics, it is really nice to visualize it.
 What if some coding helps us to do this easily!
 Python and R are well-known programming languages that help data scientists do their work easily.
-Statistics easily works with both the languages that distribution and exploration of huge data can be seen easily with two or three steps of coding.
+Statistics easily works with both languages that distribution and exploration of huge data can be seen easily with two or three steps of coding.

 It’s not necessary to know both the hand of the language in hand.
-Expertise in one language helps you reach in great heights in your data science career.
+However, expertise in one language helps you reach in great heights in your data science career.
 If you are new to Python or R, take a deep breath and pull yourself up.
 Both languages are easy to learn and understand.
 Nothing can stop you from becoming a data scientist.

 4. Data Visualization